Rate Control Strategy Medications

 - Special Consideration: Grapefruit or grapefruit juice may interact with Cardizem.
 It can cause an individual to sunburn more easily.
 Wear protective clothing or use sunscreen when going outdoors.

 Also called Lopressor or Toprol XL, is a type of medicine called a beta blocker.
-There are many beta blockers but this is most commonly prescribed.
+There are many beta blockers but this is the most commonly prescribed.
 It helps keep the heart from beating too fast, but it does not put the heart into a normal rhythm.

 - Common Dose: 25mg, 50mg, 100mg or 200mg.
 It is usually taken once or twice a day.